utap2/utap2/docs/rst/rna-mars-seq-results.rst

-RNA-seq, RNA-seq with UMI and MARS-seq pipelines steps and reports
+Transcriptome pipelines steps and reports
 ###################################

+Here, we outline the pipeline steps and reports for the Transcriptome pipeline, encompassing RNA-seq, RNA-seq with UMI, MARS-seq, and DESeq2 from counts matrix pipelines.

 Analysis pipeline steps
 -----------------------